wolfetti/java-ssh-tunnelizer/README.md

 ```

 ## Configuration Reference
 Below are the available environment variables.
-Variables without a default value are mandatory."
+Variables without a default value are mandatory.

 ### Environment Variables